gajus/flow-runtime/packages/babel-plugin-flow-runtime/README.md

 - `assert` - Boolean, indicates whether types should be asserted at runtime.
 Defaults to `true` if `process.env.NODE_ENV === 'development'`, otherwise `false`.
 - `annotate` - Boolean, indicates whether object or function values that have type annotations should be decorated with those types at runtime.
 Defaults to `true`.
-- `flowRuntimePath` - String, indicates which runtime to use.
+- `libraryName` - String, indicates which runtime to use.
 Defaults to `flow-runtime`

 If `assert` is `true`, the following code: